 The new 2017 DDQ for investment managers has multiple modules.
 What is the easiest way for me to get started?

 The new form is in a substantially different format from the prior versions and contains lots of questions.
-AIMA anticipates it will take most managers several months to work through the new form and fill it in.
-With the launch happening over the course of October/November 2017, it is reasonable to expect that investment managers will begin using the new form for their regular update to occur in 2018.
+AIMA anticipates it will take most managers time to work through the new form and fill it in.
+It is reasonable to expect that investment managers will begin using the new form in 2018 or 2019.